-If you want to be able to work with a QlikView document both on and off line, you will have to use both QlikView's built-in security and NT Security.
-If so, you have to create a table consisting both of the fields you want to use in the NT Security, and the fields you want to use for the QlikView Security.
-The two different kinds of security must be placed on two different rows for each user:
+If you want to work with a QlikView document both on and off line, you have to use both QlikView's built-in security and NT Security.
+To do so, you have to create a table consisting of both the fields you want to use in the NT Security, and the fields you want to use for the QlikView Security.
+The two kinds of security must be placed on two different rows for each user: